OpenAPI descriptions are best written in yaml format

-The REST style leaves a lot of decisions up to the developers.
-On the one hand, this is proper, the task of REST is not to set a specification, but to define the principles that allow you to build a good HTTP API.
-In this sense, REST is a very well-thought-out concept, doesn't depend on trends, and has existed for decades without change.
-On the other hand, the freedom in how links are organized, and what data structures are sent and returned, means all REST APIs are quite different and sometimes quite strong.
+On the one hand, the task of REST is not to set a specification but to define the principles that allow you to build a good HTTP API.
+In this sense, REST is a well-thought-out concept, doesn't depend on trends, and has existed for decades without change.

-# OpenAPI descriptions are best written in yaml format
+# OpenAPI descriptions are best written in YAML format

 # Example using a pet store